TIBCOSoftware/dovetail-contrib/hyperledger-fabric/development.md

 git clone https://github.com/TIBCOSoftware/dovetail-contrib.git
 ```

-This is all you need to start developing chaincode and client apps, and build artifacts using a `dovetail-tools` docker container.
+This is all you need to start developing chaincode and client apps, and build artifacts using a [dovetail-tools](./dovetail-tools) docker container.
 Refer the [IOU](samples/iou) sample for step-by-step instructions about how to implement, build, deploy and run a blockchain application.

-If you want to build artifacts locally, instead of the `dovetail-tools` docker container, you will need to install and configure the following tools:
+If you want to build artifacts locally, instead of using the `dovetail-tools` docker container, you will need to install and configure the following tools:

 - [Install Go](https://golang.org/doc/install).
 The current release requires Go 1.12.x to build Hyperledger Fabric chaincode.
 - Download and install [flogo-cli](https://github.com/project-flogo/cli)